-A potential conflict of interest exists whenever an employee or any member of his/her family has a financial interest in, or any connection with, an enterprise that does business with the University if the employee is in a position, either directly or indirectly, to make or influence decisions concerning the transaction with such outside enterprise,.
-Other potential conflicts may arise by an employee taking on additional employment outside of the university.
+A potential conflict of interest exists whenever an employee or any member of their family has a financial interest in, or any connection with, an enterprise that does business with the University if the employee is in a position, either directly or indirectly, to make or influence decisions concerning the transaction with such an outside enterprise.
+Other potential conflicts may arise by an employee taking on additional employment outside of the university including staff teaching at other competitive, benchmark institutions or those residing in the State of Connecticut.